 3. Asymmetric tyres must be fitted in axle sets in accordance with manufacturer’s instructions.

-4. A unidirectional tyre must be fitted to a wheel position corresponding to its direction of rotation.
+4. A directional tyre must be fitted to a wheel position corresponding to its direction of rotation.

-5. The speed category of a tyre must be compatible with the maximum legal speed limit for the vehicle, or the vehicle’s maximum speed (Note 3).
+5. The speed category of a tyre must be compatible with the maximum legal speed limit for the vehicle, or the vehicle’s maximum speed (Note 3) (Note 4).

 6. A vehicle must not be fitted with a metal tyre or other non-pneumatic tyre, or with a tyre with studs, cleats, lugs or other gripping devices.

-a) be sufficiently strong for the type of vehicle to which it is fitted, and
+a) sufficiently strong for the type of vehicle to which it is fitted, and

-b) be compatible with the vehicle to which it is fitted, and
+b) compatible with the vehicle to which it is fitted, and

-c) be compatible with the tyre rim profile, flange height and valve fitment.
+c) compatible with the tyre rim profile, flange height and valve fitment.

 9. A vehicle may be fitted with retreaded tyres.